 Make Our Planet Great Again

 It is a call to researchers and students, entrepreneurs, associations and NGOs, and all civil society to mobilize and join France to lead the fight against global warming.
 Three main topics of research are prioritized: Earth system sciences, Climate change and sustainability sciences, Energy transition.
-Applications will likely reopen in March 2019.

 NSF/NRF Joint Science and Technology Research Collaboration

 The NSF Directorate of Biological Sciences and the National Research Foundation (NRF) have formed a partnership to promote opportunities for collaboration between researchers of the United States and South Africa.
 This collaboration offers the U.S. and South African researchers an opportunity to apply for funding for Joint Research for International Research Coordination Networks (IRCNs) in Biodiversity.
 The IRCN mechanism provides an opportunity for South African and U.S. research communities to communicate and coordinate their research activities on a wide range of environmental biology topics, including: ecosystem forecasting and monitoring, community origin, maintenance and function, species diversity and evolutionary relationships, emerging diseases and pests, and biodiversity theory.
-Deadline: November 30, 2018.

 Biotechnology and Biological Research Council (BBSRC)